appseconnect/docs/_posts/Workflow-Management/use-cases/2018-08-22-basic-workflow-customer-download.md

         identifier: workflowusecase-customerdownload
 ---

-### Use Case Name - Creating a Basic Workflow for Customer Downloading.
+### Use Case Name
+Basic Workflow for Customer Downloading.

-### Brief Description – This is a basic workflow where the user can download customer from Shopify to SAP B1 with the execution of this basic and easy to use workflow through our portal .
+### Brief Description
+This is a basic workflow where the user can download customer from Shopify to SAP B1 with the execution of this basic and easy to use workflow through our portal .
+### Actor
-### Actor – Implementers, Developers, Partners
+ Implementers, Developers, Partners
+### Preconditions
-### Preconditions – Organization Creation & Connection Creation
+ Organization Creation & Connection Creation
-### Basic Flow –  The user will execute the flow as given below:
+### Basic Flow
+  The user will execute the flow as given below:

 1. The user will select the Start node, where the workflow execution will begin
 2. The user will now go to template section and select General Touchpoint.